-The NASA GLOBE Clouds team collocates submitted observations with those from multiple geostationary satellites, CERES instruments onboard Aqua, NOAA-20 and Terra, and CALIPSO.
+The NASA GLOBE Clouds team collocates submitted observations with those from multiple geostationary satellites, and to the CERES instrument onboard NOAA-20.
 This process is referred to as a satellite comparison.
 A satellite comparison table is produced that summarizes collocation results.
-The table is then sent in a personalized email to the ground observer (see image 2).
+The table is then sent in a personalized email to the ground observer (see figure 2).

 Cloud properties such as height and coverage are generally not measured directly but must be inferred from visual or instrumental observations.
-Instruments carried by geostationary and the polar orbiting Aqua/NOAA-20/Terra satellites carry passive radiometric instruments that receive visible and infrared radiation reflected/emitted by the Earth and its atmosphere.
+Instruments carried by geostationary and the polar orbiting NOAA-20 satellite include passive radiometric instruments that receive visible and infrared radiation reflected/emitted by the Earth and its atmosphere.
 These measurements can be interpreted with automated, empirical, and theoretically based algorithms to infer a wide range of cloud characteristics.
 Some algorithms also use data from other sources, such as additional satellite instruments.
 The retrieval algorithms are complex and rely on simplifying assumptions and ancillary information that can at times lead to errors in the retrieved cloud properties.